commons-app/commons-app-documentation/Category-suggestions-(readme).md

 ***

-**3. Category search (when typing in the search field) has been made more flexible, whereas previously this was done solely by prefix search.
-E.g. now searching for 'latte' should be able to return 'iced latte'.**
+**3. Category search (when typing in the search field) has been made more flexible**

-**Rationale:**
+**Rationale:** Prior to this, category search was done solely by prefix search.
+E.g. if you searched for 'latte', you would only get categories that start with 'latte', which excludes many potentially relevant categories (i.e. 'iced latte').
+Prefix search is useful when you are certain of what the exact name of the category you want is, but not so useful if you are unsure.
+So we wanted to retain prefix search, but also provide additional suggestions for relevant categories that do not share that prefix.

 **Choice of API:**

 **Sample request:**